Guide to employee benefits and HR rules in California

 Minimum wage laws

-California has a state minimum wage that exceeds the federal minimum wage.
+California has a state minimum wage rate that exceeds the federal minimum wage.

-Date in effect Minimum wage for all employees in the state
+Minimum wage rate for all employees in the state

-In 2017, California started to increase its minimum wage annually.
-During this transition, businesses with 25 employees or less had a separate minimum wage until the state minimum wage topped out at $15.50 in 2023.
+In 2017, California started annual minimum wage increases.
+During this transition, businesses with 25 employees or fewer had a separate minimum wage until the state minimum wage topped out at $15.50 in 2023.

-Tips can't be counted as part of minimum wage in California, as they can in some other states.
+Tips can’t count as part of minimum wage in California, as they can in some other states.
+The state banned tip credits in 2019.
+Employers must pay tipped workers the full minimum wage before tips.

 Additionally, some employees, such as outside salespeople, family members, and camp counselors, are exempt from being paid minimum wage.

-Exempt employees must earn at least two times the state minimum wage for full-time employment for their monthly salary.
-For 2024, this is a $66,560 annual salary.
+Exempt employees must earn at least twice the state minimum wage for full-time employment for their monthly salary7.
+For 2025, this is a $68,640 annual salary.

 Local minimum wages